art image

 - 2005

-Materials: iridescent taffeta, metal armatures, industrial grommets, lights and hardware, microprocessor, light sensors.
+Materials: iridescent taffeta, metal armature, industrial grommets, lights and hardware, microprocessor, light sensors, sound

 Exhibition History: